intersystems-community/PythonGateway/README.md

 Note: `isc.py.util.BPEmulator` class is added to allow easy testing of Python Interoperability business processes.
 It can execute business process (python parts) in a current job.

+## Variable substitution

+All business processes inheriting from `isc.py.ens.ProcessUtils` can use `GetAnnotation(name)` method to get value of activity annotation by activity name.
+Activity annotation can contain variables which would be calculated on ObjectScript side before being passed to Python.
+This is the syntax for variable substitution:

+- `${class:method:arg1:...:argN}` - execute method
+- `#{expr}` - execute ObjectScript code

+Check test `isc.py.test.Process` business process for example in `Correlation Matrix: Graph` activity: `f.savefig(r'#{process.WorkDirectory}SHOWCASE${%PopulateUtils:Integer:1:100}.png')`

+In this example:
+- `#{process.WorkDirectory}` returns WorkDirectory property of `process` object which is an instance of `isc.py.test.Process` class and current businedd process.
+- `${%PopulateUtils:Integer:1:100}` calls `Integer` method of `%PopulateUtils` class passing arguments `1` and `100`, returning random integer in range `1...100`.

 # Test Business Process

 Along with callout code and Interoperability adapter there's also a test Interoperability Production and test Business Process.
 To use them: